 If you have multiple sclerosis, you may trouble controlling your bowels.
 Have a routine.
 Once you find a bowel routine that works, stick with it:

 Ask your doctor about medicines you, or your loved one, are taking that may cause constipation (such as some medicines for depression, pain, bladder control, and muscle spasms).

 If you are in a wheelchair or bed most of the day, you need to check your skin every day for signs of pressure sores.
 Look closely at:

 Keep up to date with your vaccinations.
 Get a flu shot every year.
 Ask your doctor if you need a pneumonia shot.

 Ask your doctor about other checkups you may need, such as to test your cholesterol level, blood sugar level, and a bone scan for osteoporosis.

 Learn to manage stress.
-Many patients with multiple sclerosis feel sad or depressed at times.
+Many persons with multiple sclerosis feel sad or depressed at times.
 Talk to friends or family about this.
 Ask your doctor about seeing a professional to help you with these feelings.

-Your doctor may place you on different medicines to treat your multiple sclerosis and many of the problems that may come with it.
+Your doctor may place you on different medicines to treat your multiple sclerosis and many of the problems that may come with it: